-ALTOONA, Pa. — Patricia Jabbeh Wesley, professor of English, creative writing, and literature, is an invited speaker at several upcoming events.
+ALTOONA, Pa. — Patricia Jabbeh Wesley, professor of English at Penn State Altoona, is an invited speaker at several upcoming events.

 The first will take place Friday, March 19, at 4 p.m. in a collaborative event between Cornell University's Institute for African Development and Ithaca City of Asylum.
 Jabbeh Wesley will read from her poetry, discuss migration and immigration issues, and address the seminar theme "Moving Worlds, Moving Words."